 Cases not sent to dock doors would be scanned again by fixed-mount scanners and sorted between international and in-house orders.
 Due to additional paperwork requirements, international orders would still be processed manually, but all in-house orders and non-UPS domestic orders would have their shipment data sent directly to A Beka Book’s accounting system.

-In addition to the line handling stacked and shrink-wrapped materials, A Beka Book had two “cold seal” lines in operation to handle smaller shipments, typically consisting of slim workbooks, rather than large stacks of books.
+Cold Seal: In addition to the line handling stacked and shrink-wrapped materials, A Beka Book had two “cold seal” lines in operation to handle smaller shipments, typically consisting of slim workbooks, rather than large stacks of books.

 In this area, pushcarts with 16 to 32 slots were in place for workers to pick items via A Beka Book’s directed wave picking system.
 Workers would fill their carts then go to a cold-seal line where they and another operator would process the cold-seal shipments.
 One worker would place each order into the cold-seal machine while verbally calling out the order numbers, while another on the other side would receive the items and manually attach pre-printed shipping labels in the same order as placed into the cold-seal machine.
 While there were occasional errors in this process, the bigger issue for A Beka Book was the two-person workforce each cold-seal line required.